gennadiy-gaysha/portfolio_project_4/README.md

   Place this code snippets under the STATIC_URL:
   <br>`STATICFILES_STORAGE = 'cloudinary_storage.storage.
   StaticHashedCloudinaryStorage'`
-  <br>This line defines a list of additional directories where Django will
+  <br>This line below defines a list of additional directories where Django will
-  look for
-  static files.
+  look for static files.
 In this case, it specifies that the 'static' directory within the project's base directory (BASE_DIR) should be considered when collecting static files.
 This is useful when you have static files that are not tied to a specific app but are shared across the entire project:
   <br>`STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]`
-  <br>This line sets the absolute path to the directory where `collectstatic`, a
+  <br>This line below sets the absolute path to the directory where
-  Django management command, will collect and store all the static files from your project.
+  `collectstatic`, a Django management command, will collect and store all the static files from your project.
 In this code, it specifies that the collected static files should be placed in the 'staticfiles' directory within the project's base directory (BASE_DIR).
 This directory is typically used when deploying a Django project to a production server, as it consolidates all the static files in one location for efficient serving by the web server:
   <br>`STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')`
   <br>when running `python manage.py collectstatic` Django will
   automatically create the staticfiles directory (if it doesn't exist).